ItsMePaulo/tutoring/COS212/notes/Encoding/README.md

 Obviously the 1's and 0's right.
 Both rows depict the same data, but the second row is using far fewer bits.
 This is what we will try to achieve with encoding algorithms.

+## Practical Data with more than 2 Options

 Imagine we had a set of weather data which suggested:

 <img src="images/probability.png" alt="weather probability">